2dm/nixl/examples/cpp/nixl_ep/README.md

-# NIXL EP: Expert-Parallel Communication Library
+# NIXL EP: Expert-Parallel Communication Example

 ## Overview

-NIXL EP is a high-performance expert-parallel communication library that provides elastic scaling capabilities for Mixture of Experts (MoE) models.
-It enables dynamic addition and removal of processes (ranks) during runtime without disrupting existing connections.

-NIXL EP is built on top of [NVIDIA Inference Xfer Library (NIXL)](https://github.com/ai-dynamo/nixl)'s device API, leveraging its RDMA and NVLink support for optimal performance.
+NIXL EP is a complete example implementation of expert-parallel communication for Mixture of Experts (MoE) models built on top of [NIXL](https://github.com/ai-dynamo/nixl)'s device API.
+It provides elastic scaling capabilities, enabling dynamic addition and removal of processes (ranks) during runtime without disrupting existing connections, and leverages NIXL's RDMA and NVLink support for optimal performance.

 ## Features
 - **Dispatch and Combine support**: Supports dispatch and combine operations for MoE inference